AmazingAmpharos/OoT-Randomizer/README.md

 * Minor plandomizer fixes and improvements.

 #### Other Changes
+* Most locations and a few items have been renamed to improve spoiler output and standardize.
+  * This will break settings and distribution files from previous versions that reference these locations and items.
 * File 3 has been removed from generated ROMs to free up some space.
 * The Zora Sapphire in Jabu Jabu's Big Octo room is now the actual dungeon reward.
 * Performance improvements to seed generation.